Strikes loom again as primary school teachers reject latest pay offer

 The work to rule would mean working only within 8am-5pm, Monday to Friday.

-"The solution is in the government's hands.
-We would all prefer to be in our schools focussed on teaching and learning, but members have sent a very clear message that they want to see change now," she said.
+"The solution is in the Government's hands.
+We would all prefer to be in our schools focused on teaching and learning, but members have sent a very clear message that they want to see change now," she said.

 Ellen MacGregor-Reid, Deputy Secretary Early Learning & Student Achievement, said in a statement: